sgoadhouse/dcps/README.md

 Control of DC Power Supplies through python

 This is intended to be a generic package to control various DC power supplies using various access methods with a common API.
-For now, this supports only the Rigol DP832A DC Power Supply, the Aim TTi PL-P Series of power supplies, the BK Precision 9115 DC power supply and the Agilent/Keysight E364xA series DC power supply through pyVISA and the SCPI command set.
-For the RigolDP800 class, this should work with all Rigol DP8xx power supplies although it is only tested with the DP832A.
-Likewise, for the BK Precision supplies, several model numbers are similar to the 9115 and the command set is likely compatible.
-For The Keysight E364xA, it should work with the entire series but only tested on the E3642A.
+It utilizes pyVISA and the SCPI command set.
+For now, this supports only the following DC power supplies:

+* Rigol DP800 series *(tested with DP832A)*
+* Aim TTi PL-P series
+* BK Precision 9115 series *(tested with 9115)*
+* Agilent/Keysight E364xA series  *(tested with E3642A)*

+These DC power supplies are each part of a series of products.
+All products within the series that use a common programming language should be supported but only the indicated models were used for development and testing.

 As new power supplies are added, they should each have their own sub-package.